Jau-Al/radio-by-ssh/README.md

 chmod +x radio && ./radio install

-It will copy itself in /usr/bin/radio
+It will copies itself in /usr/bin/radio

 USE :
 "radio" alone gives commands list